 Small business penalty relief.
 Under current law, Section 6707A of the Internal Revenue Code imposes a penalty on the failure to disclose a "reportable transaction" on any tax return or information statement.
 There are six categories of reportable transactions, one of which is a "listed transaction."
 A "listed transaction" is a type of transaction identified by the IRS through guidance as a tax avoidance transaction.
 The penalty for failure to disclose a reportable transaction (other than a listed transaction) on a return is \$10,000 in the case of individuals and \$50,000 in any other case.
 For listed transactions, the penalty is \$100,000 in the case of individuals and \$200,000 in any other case.
 The bill generally would make the penalty for failing to disclose reportable transactions (including listed transactions) proportionate to the underlying tax savings.
-This provision is estimated to cost \$176 million over 10 years.

 Annual reports on penalties and certain other enforcement actions.
 Under current law, the Internal Revenue Service is not required to report annually to the Congress on penalties assessed during the year.
 The bill would require the IRS Commissioner to report annually to the Ways and Means Committee and the Senate Finance Committee on penalties assessed, and enforcement actions taken, with respect to tax shelters.
-This provision is estimated to have no revenue effect.